sphinx-contrib/confluencebuilder/doc/features.rst

 `transitions`_          Supported
 ======================= =====

-*(note: directive options "class" and "name" a mostly ignored as they are not supported in a Confluence format document)*
+*(note: directive options "class" and "name" are mostly ignored as they are not supported in a Confluence format document)*

 Sphinx markup